bhschwartz619/starting_pitcher_pull_decision/README.md

-# Starting Pitcher Pull Decision Framework
+# Starting Pitcher Stay vs. Pull Decision Framework

 This project uses Retrosheet event-level MLB data from the 2022–2025 seasons to evaluate when managers should remove a starting pitcher from a game.

 The analysis builds a run expectancy framework, engineers pitcher fatigue and game-context features, and compares historical managerial decisions against model-based recommendations.
 The project combines baseball domain knowledge with predictive modeling and decision analysis to quantify the expected run cost of pitching decisions throughout a game.

+The analysis finds that managers tend to leave starters in games longer than the model recommends, particularly in late-inning and third-time-through-the-order situations.

 ---